-Whole-Farm Revenue Protection (WFRP) provides coverage of all revenue for commodities produced on a farm up to a total insured revenue of \$8.5 million, including for hemp grown for fiber, flower, or seeds.
+Provides coverage of all revenue for commodities produced on a farm up to a total insured revenue of \$8.5 million, including for hemp grown for fiber, flower, or seeds for the 2020 crop year.
 Producers can purchase WFRP coverage if they have a contract for the purchase of the insured hemp and meet all applicable state, tribal, and federal regulations.